Andrew-Dyachenko/react-range-slider/README.md

 ## Demo
 [http://react-range-gallery.tech/](http://react-range-gallery.tech/)

-## ATTENTION!
+## Attention!
 The project is at the stage of **early development**.
-Documentation not finished now.
-Please use it if *really* need it.
+Documentation not finished yet.
+Please use it if you really need.
 Be caution!

 ## Install